Meenakshy-G/FILE_COPY/README.md

-## **FILE_COPY**
+## **List Files**

-Project to create the copy of a given input file.
-The copy of the file is created within the same folder, renamed into 'file'_copy.'extension'.
+Project to list all the files in a given directory, if provided with the path to the directory, using linked list.
-Input can be any file within source directory or path to the file.
+The list contains the name of the file , file type and file size.

 **Features**

 * source code organised in multiple directories.
-* separate native and cross-compile builds.
 * makefile and cmake files given.

 ## Building with make

 $ make all

-Output: FILECOPYTOOL
+Output: FILE_LIST_TOOL

 $ make clean